equinor/webviz-subsurface-components/src/lib/components/LeafletMap/README.md

 ## 🎙 Listeners

-There are some listeners the python user can access using callbacks, such as the coordinates of a mouse click or a drawing.
+There are some listeners the Python user can access using callbacks, such as the coordinates of a mouse click or a drawing.

 Example: